 Next, you must check the page source of the URL in question.
 Right-click on your page and click on View Page Source.
 Then check if you’re able to find the og:image tag added in the source code.

 If the og:image tag is not found, that means Rank Math is either disabled or not able to print your social tags.
 Once you have checked whether Rank Math is enabled, you must check why it isn’t able to print social content by following this troubleshooting guide.
 Please be careful and follow the instructions correctly.

-Assuming the og:image tag was found in step 2, we can proceed to find the issue.
+Assuming the og:image tag was found in the previous step, we can proceed with the next step to find the issue.

 Then, clear your website and server cache (including Cloudflare – if enabled).
 Once you are done, you can test again.